kazuph/DeepSeek-OCR-WebApp/docs/manual_test_plan.md

 ## Web UI Manual Validation Checklist

-The following smoke tests confirm that both DeepSeek OCR and YomiToku are wired into the Dockerised Web UI.
+The following smoke tests confirm that DeepSeek OCR (full precision), DeepSeek OCR (4-bit Quantized), and YomiToku are wired into the Dockerised Web UI.

 ### Environment Preparation